khoeger/LaTeXPostcards/README.md

 7. Print.
 The layouts have been arranged so that the card fronts and card backs line up properly.

 #### Print Shop [MOST RECENT VERSION OF CARDS]
+Details coming soon.
+The cards are being revamped.

 ## Works Referenced